Ex-Alabama player Miles indicted on capital murder charges

 During a court hearing last month, Turner suggested Miles was in a defensive posture when he told Davis where the gun was located.

 But prosecutors maintained there was ample evidence to pursue charges in the shooting, which happened early Jan.
 15 on “The Strip,” a district of bars and restaurants near the Tuscaloosa campus.
-Testimony at the hearing last month indicated there had been some type of verbal altercation between the two groups.
+Testimony at the hearing last month indicated there had been some type of verbal altercation before the shooting.

 The Turner Law Group, which is representing Miles, issued a statement Friday, saying they were disappointed by the decision to pursue capital murder charges “considering the evidence uncovered during our investigation and the obvious weaknesses in the government’s case brought to light during the preliminary hearing.”